 14. Smarter Every Day

-Awesome science info about everything — tatoos, the space station, beatboxing, how Houdini died — with an enthusiastic host who shows fast motion action.
-Super cool!
+Awesome science info about everything — tattoos, the space station, beatboxing, how Houdini died — with an enthusiastic host who shows fast motion action.
+Super cool for STEM loving kids!

 Math YouTube Channels